Itinerary

 Day 6: Golfo Dulce / Osa Peninsula

 We go ashore at Playa Blanca, a pristine sand and coral beach on the eastern shore of the Osa Peninsula.
 This promontory of land flanked by the Pacific Ocean on one side and Golfo Dulce on the other is one of Costa Rica's most remote destinations, a primitive paradise of primary rain forest, empty beaches and tiny settlements.
-We travel inland to meet some of the inspiring local residents who live in this far-flung corner of Costa Rica, sustaining a life on the land through cultivating cocoa,
+Travel inland to meet some of the inspiring local residents who live in this far-flung corner of Costa Rica, sustaining a life on the land through cultivating cocoa,

 Day 7: Osa Peninsula—Corcovado National Park

 We anchor off the Osa Peninsula today, with access to Corcovado National Park.
-This remote region on Costa Rica's southern Pacific coast lies off the standard tourist itinerary, and we'll enjoy an immersion in
+This remote region on Costa Rica's southern Pacific coast lies off the standard tourist itinerary, and we'll savor an immersion in

 Day 8: Puerto Caldera—Disembark / San Jose / Depart